 # Tags

-Tags (tags) are used for template logic.
+Tags are used for template logic.
 Here is a list of currently supported tags:

-• capture - Tag block that captures text to a variable.
+• capture: Block tag that captures text into a variable.

-• comment - Block tag, comment on the text in the block.
+• comment: Block tag, comments out text in the block.

-• cycle - Cycle is generally used within a loop to toggle between values, such as colors or DOM classes.
+• cycle: Usually used within a loop to alternate between values, like colors or DOM classes.

-• continue Skip the remaining code in the current loop and continue with the next loop.
+• continue: Skips the remaining code in the current iteration and continues with the next loop iteration.

-• raw - Temporarily disable tag processing to avoid syntax conflicts.
+• raw: Temporarily disables tag processing to avoid syntax conflicts.

 # Comments

-Any content that is written between the tags {% comment %} and {% endcomment %} will be converted to a comment.
+Any content written between {% comment %} and {% endcomment %} tags will become a comment.

 We made 1 million dollars {% comment %} in losses {% endcomment %} this year